brimdata/zed/docs/formats/zst.md

 A ZST file can be stored entirely as one storage object or split across separate objects that are treated together as a single ZST entity.
-While the ZST format provides much flexibility for how data is laid out, it is left to an implementation to layout data in intelligent ways for efficient sequential read accesses of related data.
+While the ZST format provides much flexibility for how data is laid out, it is left to an implementation to lay out data in intelligent ways for efficient sequential read accesses of related data.

 ## Column Streams